DIY Servo Subwoofer Amp Build

 The Enclosure

 The enclosure came from AliExpress, and is the most expensive part of the project.
 It is a very solid box.
 Worth the money, I think.
-I picked it because it was large enough for my last project, a 150W per channel MOSFET amp, and I wanted matching boxes for the two.
-This one with a knob, and the last one without.
-Obviously you could put it in any box or use any mono power amplifier.
+I picked it because it was large enough for this project, and a 100W per channel MOSFET amp, and I wanted matching boxes for the two.
+Obviously you could put it in any box or use any power amplifier.
 The amplifier is not modified in any way.

 The Layout

 This is the layout I ended up with.
-It offers the most direct path between modules.
+It offers the most logical path between modules.
 The box marked POT at the bottom is the stepped attenuator I chose for the input level control.
 I decided on it because the steps are discreet, and when I bump it, it won't change the level.
 The level is for adjusting the volume to match the main stereo amps and speakers.
 If I change speakers or amplifiers, I'll have to turn that knob.
+The little transformer on the left is for the protection board, The VFB filter boards run off of the two 15V secondaries on the power transformer.
+The amplifiers are mounted on the back half of the heatsinks.

 Power Supply